Welwyn Garden City mother protected by bouncers after man demands $500

 A Welwyn Garden City woman has praised the bouncers from a pub after they came to her aid when a man approached her and demanded she take him to a cashpoint.

-Sarah Hill, a mother-of-two, was leaving The Two Willows early on Sunday morning when a man came up to her car and began demanding Sarah to take him to a cashpoint to withdraw $500.
+Sarah Hill, a mother-of-two, was leaving The Two Willows in the early hours of Sunday, January 12, when a man came up to her car and began demanding her to take him to a cashpoint to withdraw $500.

 The 34-year-old said: "I approached my car and as I went to get in I sensed someone was behind me - he then said 'you're gonna take me to the cash machine I need $500'.